sci-42ver/SICP_SDF/sicp_notes.md

 - > The problem has to do with subtle differences in the ways that Scheme implementations handle internal definitions.
 (See section 4.1.6.)
 - > In Section 4.2, aer we have studied the eval-uator, we will see how to transform our language in just this way
 - > In Section 4.3, we will look at nondeterminism from yet another point of view.
+- > This allows a user to add new types of expressions that eval can distinguish, without modifying the definition of eval itself.
+(See exercise 4.3.)
+- > We will see what the problem is and how to solve it in section 4.1.6.
+  IMHO just change `(eval (definition-value exp) env)` to incorporate `eval-definition`.
+- > by binding them in the global environment.
+See Section 4.1.4.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5